Comparisons11 min read

 Pricing & Value

-Look, let's be direct.
+Let's be real here.
 At $2.19/month on a 2-year plan, Surfshark delivers more features per dollar than IPVanish at $3.33/month.
-That's not close.
-Over 24 months, Surfshark costs roughly $20 less per year while giving you more features.
-The math just isn't complicated here.
+That's a pretty clear gap.
+Over 24 months, you're saving roughly $20 per year with Surfshark while getting more features.
+The math is pretty straightforward.

-The one real caveat: IPVanish's monthly plan ($12.99 vs $15.45) is cheaper if you refuse to commit long-term.
-That's a legitimate preference — committing two years to any software service involves real risk, and I'd never tell someone to ignore that.
+The real caveat: if you absolutely won't commit long-term, IPVanish's month-to-month option ($12.99 vs $15.45) is cheaper.
+That's a legitimate reason to go that route — committing two years to any software carries real risk, and I'd never tell someone to ignore that concern.

 Winner: Surfshark (long-term plans) / IPVanish (month-to-month)